pingidentity/pingidentity-devops-getting-started/docs/how-to/existingLicense.md

 The exact name of the license property in the above example will depend on which PingData product is being used.

 For non-PingData products, the license can be updated on the product with the typical method.
-This will depend on the product, but can generally be done either via the administrative console or via an API call.
+This process will depend on the product, but will generally be done either through the administrative console or using an API call.
 See the product documentation for details.